KrishT97/trashtrek/guide/why_hungarian_algorithm.md

 to the minimum value and the second minimum, and those two convergence values ​​are chosen, not taking into account other values.

 Other problems may occur, for example if there are _identical minimum values for global costs in two or more trucks_.
-**Which truck is then prioritized?** The idea is that all trucks work collectively, where one truck attends certain requests and another, others in line, in the manner of which one compensates the aother.
+**Which truck is then prioritized?** The idea is that all trucks work collectively, where one truck attends certain requests and another, others in line, in the manner of which one compensates the other.

 ### Hungarian Algorithm to the rescue